 Quick, easy, and delicious braided sourdough discard garlic knots loaded with butter, minced garlic, and plenty of cheese!
 These garlic rolls are so easy to make, but they look like they took a lot of time and energy to make, which is the best type of recipe!

-1cupshredded mozzarellaplus more for sprinkling if desired
+1cupshredded mozzarellaplus more for sprinkling (use high-fat, low-moisture block mozzarella shredded fresh)

-½cupgrated parmesanplus more for sprinkling if desired
+½cupgrated parmesanplus more for sprinkling

 ¼teaspoonsaltoptional